article photo YJkTQPBB2e6Vcx6f66ZwE.jpg

 Stateline River Access: Open to the public.
 Stateline is an alternate take-out for the Hells Corner Run located on river left at Stateline Falls.
 A high-clearance vehicle is required.
 The site is open and managed by the Bureau of Land Management.

 Access 6: Open to the public.
 Access 6 is the standard take-out for the Hells Corner Run and the put-in for the Beswick Run.
 It is accessible with standard clearance vehicles.
 It is open and will remain available for public use as long as PacifiCorp owns the property.
+We do not expect PacifiCorp to remain the long-term owner.
 The gate may be closed for ranch operations.

 K’utárawáx·u Access (Grizzly Hill): Closed to the public.
 For now, the only way to access K’íkac’éki Canyon is by putting in six river miles upstream at Access 1 and boating 16 miles to take out at Iron Gate.
-K’utárawáx·u l Access (pronounced Ku-ta-ra-wa-hhu) is being built directly at the entrance to K’íkac’éki Canyon and is scheduled to open in May 2025.
+K’utárawáx·u l Access (pronounced Ku-ta-ra-wa-hhu) is being built directly at the entrance to K’íkac’éki Canyon and is scheduled to open in May 2025 but could be delayed until later in the summer.
 Until this new access is open, please do not attempt to find an alternate way into the canyon: this area is a sacred landscape containing sensitive cultural resources, is an active revegetation site, and is private property not open to access.
 It is extremely important that the boating community respect this limitation and wait for the new access to open.This access and surrounding 2,800 acres are being returned to the Shasta Indian Nation.
 Please help build a good relationship with the Shasta Indian Nation and honor their request to not access this area until they are ready to receive visitors.

 Iron Gate Access: Open to the public.
 This is the take-out for the Iron Gate Run and is on the river right immediately downstream of the double bridges below the former Iron Gate Dam site.
 The site is open and features a drive-up concrete boat ramp.
-Additional improvements are forthcoming.
+Additional improvements are underway.
+Please avoid interfering with any construction activity.
 The site is currently owned by Klamath River Renewal Corporation but will be transferred to the State of California.

 Thomas O'Keefe